moshee/airlift/README.md

 If both HTTP and HTTPS are enabled, they will both serve from the same executable and HTTP requests will redirect to HTTPS.

+## Development

+- After making modifications to static assets, use `go generate` in `cmd/airliftd` to create the source files for them
+- After tagging a release, use `cmd/airlift/gen_version.bash` to create the source file with the tagged version
+- Build with `go build`